Oxsomi/core3/README.md

 - Windows.
 - A CPU.
   - Even though SSE4.2+ is recommended, this can be explicitly turned off.
 SSE can only be turned off if relax float is turned off; this is because normal floats (without SSE) aren't always IEEE754 compliant.
-SIMD option requires AES extension too.
+SIMD option requires AES, PCLMULQDQ and RDRAND extensions too.
   - Recommended CPUs are AMD Zen, Intel Rocket lake (Gen 11) and up.
 This is because SHA256 is natively supported on them.
+These CPUs are faster and more secure.
+Minimum requirements for SSE build is Intel Broadwell+ (Gen 6+) and AMD Zen+ (1xxx+).
+The SSE-less build doesn't have any security guarantees for encryption, as these are software based instead of hardware based.
+Making them less secure.
+SSE-less build only exists for emulation purposes or for debugging, it's also notoriously slow since it doesn't use any intrinsics (SHA, AES, CRC, SIMD, etc.).

 ## Installing OxC3